-The short answer to this question is "no".
-Because of this, it's tempting not to bother: if you’re trying to set up a new company, then you probably have a hundred different things on your mind.
+The short answer to this question is "no" – because of this, it's tempting not to bother.
+If you’re trying to set up a new company, then you probably have a hundred different things on your mind.
 You’re working on your business model, assessing profit margins, and looking for the new hires who can turn your idea into reality.
-But not having written contracts is a bad idea.
+But not having written contracts is a bad idea, whether it's fort part-time or full-time employees.
 Here's why.

 By law, the employee needs to receive that statement within two months of their start date.

 Now, legally speaking, this statement does not constitute a formal contract of employment, but it does need to contain much of the information that you’d have to provide in that contract anyway.

 The information that statement must contain is as follows: